niaid/Gene_Regulatory_Networks/0_setup_stage.md

 I have downloaded them into the folder on the server. https://rawcdn.githack.com/aertslab/SCENIC/701cc7cc4ac762b91479b3bd2eaf5ad5661dd8c2/inst/doc/SCENIC_Setup.html

-I have transferred some data files to the server. /home/bcbb_teaching_files/
+I have transferred some data files to the server.\n  /home/bcbb_teaching_files/